sosafacun/Bird-That-Flaps/README.md

 **Stretch Goals:**

 - Add some background art!
 Try layering the background and scrolling at a different rate to the foreground obstacles.
 This is called Parallax scrolling.
-- Track the high-score between play sessions and display the high score alongside the current score.

 **Personal Goals:**